steven3363/fedora-postinstall/README.md

-# Fedora Post Install Script
+# Cappy's Fedora Post Install Script

-A small shell script for personal use, forked from FHEK789.
-Thanks mate!
+A small shell script for personal use, forked from from another fork of a fork (a handful i know) Installs my own Fedora COPR repos, rmnscnce's XanMod kernel, My own Wine-TkG build, custom OBS build, and more.
-Now that I mainly use Fedora, this'll setup my daily driver/gaming machine the way that works best.

 ## Quick Start
 ```bash